 So, what impact did the black color make?
 Well, in Jovan’s words:

 That’s a 62.5% increase in lead conversions – all from changing the color of the header on a landing page.

 Dmix got a 34% conversion boost on their CTA, by changing the color from blue to red.

 Always use the right colors on your landing page.
 Above all, keep testing, because that’s the only way to know what works and what you should ignore.

 Cialdini defined social proof as “people doing what they see others in their field, profession or social circles doing.”
 Social proof can help you persuade people to take the action that you want them to take – in this case, to opt-in to your email list.
 Social proof relies heavily on numbers.

 In other words, people do what they see other people doing.
 For example, we’re more likely to attend a birthday party, if our best friends are attending.
-81% of consumers get advice from friends and family on a product before purchasing it.

 So, how do you use social proof on your site to get more email subscribers?